Exponential sums over finite fields and the large sieve: Introduction

-\begin{remarks}~ \begin{enumerate} \item This can further be extended to definable subsets of $\Q(\zeta_{4p})$ (i.e. defined by a first-order formula in the language of rings), under some technical conditions. \item The same bounds hold for unnormalized Kloosterman sums. \item Under the general Riemann hypothesis (GRH) for the Dedekind zeta function of $\Q(\zeta_{4p})$, one may take $\varepsilon=0$ and $e\ge 4B_n+1$. \item By relying on the determination of the monodromy groups over $\overline\Q_\ell$ by Katz and the results of Larsen-Pink, instead of \cite{PGIntMonKS16}, these results would hold when $p$ is fixed, $e\to+\infty$, with an implicit constant depending on $p$. \end{enumerate} \end{remarks}
+\begin{remarks} ~ \begin{enumerate} \item The bounds are uniform in $p$, thanks to the determination of the finite monodromy groups in \cite{PGIntMonKS16}, over a field of characteristic $\ell\gg_n 1$. \item This can further be extended to definable subsets of $\Q(\zeta_{4p})$ (i.e. defined by a first-order formula in the language of rings), under some technical conditions (Proposition \ref{prop:definableSubsetsKl} later on). \item The same bounds hold for unnormalized Kloosterman sums. \item Under the general Riemann hypothesis (GRH) for the Dedekind zeta function of $\Q(\zeta_{4p})$, one may take $\varepsilon=0$ and $e\ge 4B_n+1$. \item By relying on the determination of the monodromy groups over $\overline\Q_\ell$ by Katz and the results of Larsen--Pink (see Section \ref{subsec:exploitMonodromyC}), instead of \cite{PGIntMonKS16}, these results would only hold when $p$ is fixed and $e\to+\infty$, with an implied constant depending on $p$. \end{enumerate} \end{remarks}